How Panthenol (B Vitamin) Leads to Amazing Hair - Wellnesse

 What Exactly is Panthenol?

-Panthenol comes in two forms.
-L-panthenol and D-panthenol.
-Both are great for moisturizing, but D-panthenol is the more bioactive form.
-Both are a B vitamin.
-Technically, panthenol is a substance that converts in the body to pantothenic acid and is provitamin B5 and a must-have ingredient in any hair or skincare product.
+Panthenol comes in two forms: L-panthenol and D-panthenol.
+Both are great for moisturizing, and both are B vitamins, but D-panthenol is the more bioactive form.
+Panthenol is a water-soluble substance that converts to pantothenic acid in the body, and it’s a must-have ingredient in any hair or skincare product.

-To best understand the benefits of panthenol, we need to know why being a provitamin is important.
+To best understand the benefits of panthenol, we need to know why provitamins are essential.
 A provitamin is a substance that the body can convert into a vitamin once absorbed.
-Another example of a provitamin is beta Carotene.
+We can find another example of a provitamin in Beta Carotene.

-Beta Carotene is an antioxidant often found in fruits and veggies.
-You can tell when it’s in the fruit or veggies when you see a bright yellow, orange or green.
-Because our bodies can convert Beta Carotene in the liver, we get the anti-aging and anti-inflammatory benefits.
-The same thing happens with panthenol.
-But panthenol turns into vitamin B5.
+Beta Carotene is an antioxidant often found in fruits and vegetables.
+You can tell when this ingredient is present when your foods have a bright yellow, orange, or green color.
+Our bodies can convert Beta Carotene within the liver, allowing us to reap its anti-aging and anti-inflammatory benefits.
+The same thing happens with panthenol, except that panthenol turns into vitamin B5.

-Provitamins are precursors that are converted into bioavailable, active forms of vitamins and our bodies can readily take advantage of them.
-They help deliver the benefits of the essential vitamins more effectively.
-In this instance, the amazing effects of vitamin B5.
+Provitamins are precursors that convert into bioavailable, active forms of vitamins that our bodies can readily take advantage of.
+They help deliver the benefits of the essential vitamins (the variations of vitamins A, C, D, E, K, and B) more effectively.
+In this instance, panthenol helps our bodies to process and utilize vitamin B5.

-It is becoming more well-known that B vitamins have the ability to carry nutrients to our scalp.
-They aid in delivering the energy needed to grow hair, repair it, and moisturize it.
-An example of one B vitamin many people love for hair growth is biotin.
+It is becoming more well-known that B vitamins can carry nutrients to our scalp.
+They aid in delivering the energy needed to grow, repair, and moisturize the hair.
+Vitamin B6, for example, is essential to collagen synthesis.
+Collagen, in return, has been shown to support hair growth.

 Humectant, Emollient, Shine Expert